-First, the APA Program is in need of substantial additional staff and other resources.
+First, the APA program is in need of substantial additional staff and other resources.
 APA applications are at record highs, case inventories are growing, case processing times are increasing, and complaints about case delays are rising.
-Unfortunately, because of competing demands and budget constraints, Chief Counsel has been challenged to furnish the Program with the support that it needs.
-On the other hand, LB&I has current authority to hire 30-50 additional professional staff, most of which have been allocated to the TPP, and it will be in a better position over time, given the relative size of the IRS vs. Chief Counsel, to move resources around and fill holes as needed.
-In contrast, an increase of 30+ additional APA staff would consume an unacceptably high percentage of any potential increase in Chief Counsel staffing and effectively "crowd out" any increase in the similarly shortstaffed ACCI technical branches.
+Unfortunately, because of competing demands and budget constraints, Chief Counsel has been challenged to furnish the program with the support that it needs.

+On the other hand, LB&I has current authority to hire between 30 and 50 additional professional staff, most of which have been allocated to the Transfer Pricing Practice, and it will be in a better position over time, given the relative size of LB&I compared with Chief Counsel, to move resources around and fill holes as needed.
+In contrast, an increase of 30 or more additional APA staff would consume an unacceptably high percentage of any potential increase in Chief Counsel staffing and effectively "crowd out" any increase in the similarly short-staffed ACC(I) technical branches.

 Second, the current proposal corrects the most important flaws in the earlier proposals.
-Specifically, the earlier proposals would have submerged the Program within the much larger IRS field function, undermining the Program's role as an effective dispute resolution program, diluting the Program's most important qualities, and threatening the Program's effectiveness over the long run.
-In contrast, the TPP will consolidate the IRS's transfer pricing expertise within a single, national organization, with the APA Program as a standard-bearer, to improve the overall quality, consistency, and effectiveness of U.S. transfer pricing enforcement.
+Specifically, the earlier proposals would have submerged the program within the much larger IRS field function, undermining the program's role as an effective dispute resolution program, diluting its most important qualities, and threatening the program's effectiveness over the long run.
+In contrast, the Transfer Pricing Practice will consolidate the IRS's transfer pricing expertise within a single, national organization, with the APA program as a standard-bearer, to improve the overall quality, consistency, and effectiveness of U.S. transfer pricing enforcement.

-Third, APA placement within LB&I and the TPP is fully consistent with the IRS's recent shift from an enforcement paradigm that relies principally on confrontation to a philosophy that emphasizes cooperation, transparency, interaction, and early resolution.
+Third, APA placement within LB&I and the Transfer Pricing Practice is fully consistent with the IRS's recent shift from an enforcement paradigm that relies principally on confrontation to a philosophy that emphasizes cooperation, transparency, interaction, and early resolution.
 Indeed, the changing paradigm is based in large part on the APA process.
-If the paradigm is to be successful, the APA Program will need to grow, become more widely accessible, and be fully integrated into the IRS's broader transfer pricing enforcement efforts.
-In this changing landscape, it makes far more sense for the Program to be a core part of LB&I, rather than an appendage to Chief Counsel.
+If the paradigm is to be successful, the APA program will need to grow, become